Khandesh: Satavahana dynasty (c. 1st century BCE – 3rd century CE)

 After the decline of the Mauryan Empire, political authority in the Deccan, including the region of present-day Khandesh, passed into the hands of the Satavahana dynasty.
 Unlike the Mauryas, the Satavahanas left behind both inscriptional and numismatic evidence that attest to their presence in western India.
 The Satavahanas, also known as the Andhras, rose to prominence in the late 1st century BCE and maintained control until the 3rd century CE, exercising authority over a vast territory stretching from the Godavari basin to western Maharashtra and parts of Malwa.

 The Satavahanas are particularly important for Khandesh because the region lay on a strategic axis connecting the ports of Bharuch and Sopara with the Deccan plateau.
 Khandesh, situated along the Tapi river, served as a fertile agricultural base and also facilitated trade routes between northern and southern India.
 Archaeological discoveries of Satavahana coins and pottery in northern Maharashtra further strengthen the claim of their direct rule.

 Epigraphical references, including the Nasik cave inscriptions, show that the Satavahanas patronized Buddhist monastic establishments throughout western India.
 Though Khandesh itself has yielded fewer inscriptions than the coastal and central Deccan areas, it shared in the larger religious and cultural milieu fostered by Satavahana patronage.
 The flourishing of Buddhist trade guilds and cave complexes at nearby sites such as Ajanta, Nasik, and Junnar demonstrates the integration of Khandesh into the commercial-religious networks of the Satavahana state.

 Administratively, the Satavahanas were known for their practice of granting land to Brahmanas and Buddhist monasteries, thereby promoting agrarian expansion.
 Khandesh’s fertile plains would have been among the areas benefitting from such agrarian growth.
 The Satavahanas also issued large numbers of lead and copper coins, many of which are found in western Maharashtra, providing further testimony to their economic influence in the region.

 By the mid-3rd century CE, the Satavahanas declined, paving the way for the rise of regional powers such as the Abhiras and the Vakatakas in the Deccan.
 In Khandesh, Satavahana rule left behind a legacy of agrarian development, religious patronage, and integration into long-distance trade networks.

 Abhiras (c.
 3rd–5th century CE)

-Following the decline of the Satavahanas, the region that later came to be called Khandesh appears in early medieval sources as part of Abhiradesa—the land associated with the Abhiras (often equated with the Ahir community).
+Following the decline of the Satavahanas, the region that later came to be called Khandesh appears in early medieval sources as part of Abhiradesa—the land associated with the Abhiras (equated with the Ahir community).
 The Abhiras emerged in western India as a politically significant group during the third and fourth centuries CE and exercised varying degrees of autonomy across parts of the western Deccan and adjacent tracts.